SamFleming/Symfony2-SimpleDeployScripts/README.md

 ### Deploy Bundle(s)
 I then looked at the handful of Symfony2 Bundles that have been built to handle deployments.
-I quickly discovered that they are all just wrappers around rsync and ssh.
+I quickly discovered that most are just wrappers around rsync and ssh.
 Inevitably getting a solid deploy concept working means having to tweak things for your specific needs -- having the various linux commands burried in a Symfony2 php bundle just made it more difficult to understand and modify.